TwistedVision518/Zenny/recipe-suggester/README.md

 - ⭐ **Community Ratings** - Rate recipes and see what others love
 - 🎨 **Beautiful UI** - Modern dark theme with smooth animations
 - 🚀 **Lightning Fast** - Optimized for speed with progressive image loading
+ - 🥫 **Pantry‑Aware Suggestions** - Prioritize recipes that use what you already have
+ - 💰 **Cost‑Aware Cooking** - See $/serving, filter by budget, and prefer cheaper swaps
+ - 🔁 **Smart Substitutions** - One‑tap ingredient swaps with reasons and reset
+ - 🎯 **Goal‑Based Planning** - Auto‑fill the week to hit your calories/macros

 ## ✨ Features